 Mistake #2: Forgetting to book in advance

 During this period, shipping lines will be fighting much demand.
-They will take more bookings than they can carry and roll some of the containers to the following week to maximise return.
+They will take more bookings than they can carry and roll some of the containers to the following week to maximise their returns.

 Mistake #3: Not preparing paperwork